Instance-wise Occlusion and Depth Orders in Natural Scenes: Experiments

 \textbf{Baselines.} To the best of our knowledge, no existing method directly analyzes depth ordering for instances.
 Therefore, we propose two baselines that use a state-of-the-art depth map estimation network, MiDaS-v2\cite{Ranftl2020midas}, for the comparison of depth order prediction accuracy.
 The baseline approach, MiDaS(Mean), uses the instance-wise mean of the disparity predicted by MiDaS-v2.
 Similarly, MiDaS(Median) uses the instance-wise median value.
 This choice is guided by an assumption that instance-wise mean or median values represent instance-wise distance\footnote{Instance segmentation masks of COCO 2017 are not perfect, so for reliability of comparison, we ignore the top and bottom 5\% disparity values.}.
 We compare baselines with the proposed InstaOrderNet\textsuperscript{d} (Table~\ref{table_whdr}).
 We also evaluate simple approaches (Area, Y-axis).

 \textbf{WHDR.} We evaluate the results using Weighted Human Disagreement Rate (WHDR)~\cite{bell14whdr}, which represents the percentage of weighted disagreement between ground truth $d$ and predicted depth order $d'$.
 The weights are proportional to the confidence of each annotation.
 Here, we use the inverse of \emph{count} multiplied by the minimum number of participants.
-WHDR evaluates \{closer, equal, farther\} relation on each of \{distinct, overlap, or all\} categories separately; which is defined as follows: WHDR = $\frac{\sum_{AB} w_{AB}\cdot \mathbbm{1}(d'_{AB} \neq d_{AB})}{\sum_{AB} w_{AB}}$, where $w_{AB} = \frac{2}{\emph{count}_{AB}}$.
+We evaluate WHDR on each of \{distinct, overlap, all\} categories separately; which is defined as follows: WHDR = $\frac{\sum_{AB} w_{AB}\cdot \mathbbm{1}(d'_{AB} \neq d_{AB})}{\sum_{AB} w_{AB}}$, where $w_{AB} = \frac{2}{\emph{count}_{AB}}$.

-\textbf{Results.} Both MiDaS(Mean) and MiDaS(Median) achieved notable WHDR (Table~\ref{table_whdr}) even though \textsc{InstaOrder} is an unseen dataset to MiDaS~\cite{Ranftl2020midas}.
-Although trained with the \textsc{InstaOrder} dataset, InstaOrderNet\textsuperscript{d} had inferior (higher) WHDR than MiDaS(Mean) or MiDaS(Median) for the distinct instances.
+\textbf{Results.} Both MiDaS(Mean, Median) achieved notable WHDR (Table~\ref{table_whdr}) even though \textsc{InstaOrder} is an unseen dataset to MiDaS~\cite{Ranftl2020midas}.
+Although trained with the \textsc{InstaOrder} dataset, InstaOrderNet\textsuperscript{d} had inferior (higher) WHDR than MiDaS(Mean, Median) for the distinct instances.
 We observe that instance-wise depth ordering must involve the disparity map prediction task, as InstaDepthNet does.
 InstaDepthNet is trained for dense disparity map prediction as well as order predictions.
 We believe that such comprehensive tasks give plentiful supervision for distinct instances and bring significant accuracy gain.
-As we observed in occlusion order recovery results, InstaOrderNet\textsuperscript{o,d} is superior to InstaOrderNet\textsuperscript{d}; this result indicates that occlusion and depth order are complementary information.
-Qualitative results (Figure~\ref{fig:occ_qual}b) of the depth order prediction indicate that InstaDepthNet\textsuperscript{d} is better at figuring out tricky relations, such as Truck$\dashedrightarrow$Person.
+As observed in occlusion order recovery results, InstaOrderNet\textsuperscript{o,d} is superior to InstaOrderNet\textsuperscript{d}; this indicates occlusion and depth order are complementary information.

-When the image is not used as an input, such as InstaOrderNet\textsuperscript{d}(M) or InstaOrderNet\textsuperscript{d}(MC), the accuracy degrades.
+When the image is not used as an input, the accuracy degrades (InstaOrderNet\textsuperscript{d}(M, MC)).
 The results are different from the previous experiment with occlusion order.
 We think the image gives a global context to determine relative depth order correctly.
+Qualitative results on depth order prediction (Figure~\ref{fig:qual_order_disp}b) indicate InstaDepthNet\textsuperscript{d} is better at figuring out tricky relations, such as Truck$\dashedrightarrow$Person.